radius-project/samples/samples/dapr/README.md

 # Dapr Quickstart

-This quickstart teaches how to add a Dapr sidecar to your application and use Dapr building blocks.
+This tutorial teaches how to add a Dapr sidecar to your application and use Dapr building blocks.

 Visit [radapp.io](https://docs.radapp.io/tutorials/dapr/) for instructions on deploying this quickstart app to try it out.